Teacher Appreciation Week 2022

-One of the things that the Pandemic has done is reinforced the hard work that teachers do, and the appreciation both by parents and students for in classroom teaching and teachers.
+One of the things that the Pandemic did, in the short term, was reinforce the understanding and knowledge of the hard work that teachers do, and the appreciation both by parents and students for in classroom teaching and teachers.
 Hopefully everyone, parents, students, teachers and the community as a whole aren't taking teaching for granted anymore.
-Teachers have been doing double duty, teaching in person and remotely at the same time, with the hybrid model for the majority of the 2020-21 school year.
+Teachers did double duty, teaching in person and remotely at the same time, with the hybrid model for the majority of the 2020-21 school year.

 There were people who were under the misconception that teachers have the easy life, they work just school hours, are done by 2:30 -3 PM, have weekends and summers off.
 Hopefully everyone realizes that there is nothing further from the truth.
 Most teachers are in the schools until a couple of hours after school, involved in after school activities, offering extra help, or grading papers.
 Many teachers are in on the weekends, as the paperwork has increased, so that teachers can’t complete everything during the “normal” work week.